Gathering Hardware/Software Details | Describing the Problem

 In Victoria, check the appropriate service:

-If the problem persists, gather the necessary information needed to give me a reasonable chance at diagnosing the problem correctly.
+If the problem persists, gather the necessary information needed to provide a reasonable chance of diagnosing the problem correctly.

 Return to top